UCSD-Ethan-Ha/CSE135-HW1/README.md

 # CSE135-HW1

-We just followed the steps for post-receive on the website provided.
-We had to dig deeper and look into the process, however, as we didn't realize we needed a repo along with whatever the --bare clone was.
+We implemented deployment from Github to DigitalOcean using the postpreceive hook method that was on the website linked in the instructions.
+We had trouble at first since we didn’t realize we needed an actual repository in tandem with the bare repository we made by following the instructions.
+After thoroughly checking our directories and doing more research, we were able to properly set up the deployment and are able to update our code!
 We considered installing the pipelines as well to help us streamline our git pushes but we think we'll work on that early into HW2 as we want to focus on completing all of HW1 first.
+As of right now, we are able to deploy from Github to our server!

 # Part 3
 <ins>Step 5: </ins>